 The U.S. 69 Expansion Project examined how best to improve one of the state’s busiest highways to address growing safety, travel time reliability and congestion issues in the study corridor, which stretches from 103rd Street to 179th Street, all in Overland Park.
 Crash rates in the corridor are 53% above the statewide average.
 Existing pavement and bridges are about 50 years old and overdue for replacement.
 Meanwhile, congestion is growing; peak travel times are expected to triple over the next few years, with a trip through the entire corridor taking 30 minutes or more.

 Safety and congestion improvements will include building a new express toll lane in each direction adjacent to the existing general-purpose lanes.
-The environmental study portion of the Project will continue through 2021.
+The environmental study portion of the Project was completed in late 2021.

-The Project began in October 2020 and involves conducting an Environmental Assessment (EA), as required by the federal National Environmental Policy Act (NEPA), to determine if there are significant environmental impacts associated with proposed improvements.
+The Project began in October 2020 and involved conducting an Environmental Assessment (EA), as required by the federal National Environmental Policy Act (NEPA), to determine if there were significant environmental impacts associated with proposed improvements.
 The Project determined that adding express toll lanes for northbound and southbound traffic will offer better travel time reliability and a more-sustainable alternative.
-This option requires additional traffic, safety and revenue analyses to supplement the EA.
-A noise study also will be conducted to determine whether traffic noise levels specific to the express toll lanes configuration meet or exceed federal and state noise impact thresholds.
-If noise impacts are identified, noise abatement will be evaluated based on federal and state regulations.
-The process, shown at right, is expected to be completed by late 2021.
-If the results from these analyses are approved by the Federal Highway Administration, then the Project can move forward to construction.
+This option required additional traffic, safety and revenue analyses to supplement the EA.
+A noise study determined traffic noise levels specific to the express toll lanes configuration met or exceeded federal and state noise impact thresholds.
+The process, shown at right, was completed in late 2021.
+Results from these analyses were approved by the Federal Highway Administration, and the Project is moving forward to construction.